 - Lay on your back, bring your left hand gently behind your head, and your elbow out wide

 - Bend your right knee to a 90-degree angle and your right hand onto the thigh.
-Find resistance and press into the thigh with the hand and the hand with the thigh.
+Find resistance and press into the thigh with the hand.
 Feel the core engage.

 - Lift your left shoulder off the mat